libgdx/libgdx.github.io/_pages/dev/-tutorials/generate.md

     **[Ashley](https://github.com/libgdx/ashley)**: A tiny entity framework.<br>
     **[Ai](https://github.com/libgdx/gdx-ai)**: An artificial intelligence framework.<br>

-By clicking "Show Third Party Extensions" you can access the list of community-made libGDX extensions.
+By clicking "Show Third-Party Extensions" you can access the list of community-made libGDX extensions.

 When ready, click "Generate".